impguard/profile/README.md

 # profile

 Helps setup my personal profile based on the OS being used.
-It's designed for Linux based systems.

 ## OS-specific Instructions